-OU Figures
+UOsaka Figures

-Many individuals related to Osaka University
+Many individuals related to The University of Osaka

 have made various impacts both in Japan and the world.